vSsongv/vSsongv/README.md

 ### 👋 Hi, I’m Ssong
 💻 I want to be a progressional developer :)
 👀 I’m interested in WEB and MOBILE!

-💖 I can use JS, Python, Java, C and Dart Language!

-🎀 I’m currently learning JS, REACT, Flutter

-💞️ I’m looking to collaborate with great people :)
+💞️ I’m looking forward to collaborate with great people :)

   -------------------
 ## ✨Texh Stack✨